kvendrik/b/README.md

 multiply(count, 2);
 ```

-## Interpreter
+## Interactive Mode

-The interpreter ships with an interactive mode that can be used to play around with the language:
+The interpreter CLI ships with an interactive mode that can be used to play around with the language:

 ```
+git clone git@github.com:kvendrik/b.git && cd b && yarn && yarn build

 ./b
+v1.0.0-alpha
 >>> count = 2;
 >>> multiply = {(x, y) x * y};
 >>> multiply(count, 2);